 Then again, it may just be the placebo effect at play

 Other doctors aren’t so sure that this—or any—sinus massage would really do much to drain mucus, based on the anatomy of the face.
 “A massage would be very unlikely to help clear the sinuses or promote sinus drainage,” says Daniel Beswick, MD, an otolaryngologist at UCLA Health.
 “The sinuses are protected by a bony periphery underneath the soft tissues of the face, so the pressure of the massage isn’t transmitted into the actual sinuses.”

 Though, you may end up feeling relief from a placebo effect or even because the massage is helping with something else.
 “If massage is helping your symptoms, it's likely a sign that your facial pressure is caused by headaches and not sinus inflammation, though you can have both at the same time,” says Robin Pappal, MD, a comprehensive ear, nose, and throat physician at Mass Eye and Ear.

 While Dr. Pappal is doubtful this move can help drain your sinuses, she says it can definitely help with facial swelling.
 “We often have patients perform something like this after surgery and for infections in the face,” she says.

-Does it hurt to try this sinus massage to drain mucus and depuff your face?
+Does it hurt to try a sinus massage to drain mucus?

-While they’re mixed on whether this actually works, experts agree that the massage is generally harmless.
+While doctors and the research are mixed on whether this actually works, experts agree that a sinus drainage massage is generally harmless.
 “If the massage seems to be helping, by all means, go ahead,” Dr. Pappal says.
 “Massage is certainly not going to hurt anything.”

-Dr. Coller says that anybody who is dealing with upper respiratory sinus issues—whether from allergies, viruses, or sinus infections—may want to give it a go.
+In the meantime though, Dr. Coller says that anybody who is dealing with upper respiratory sinus issues—whether from allergies, viruses, or sinus infections—may want to give sinus massage a go.
 “I would do it,” he adds.